Survival Guide

 Weapon Loadout

-The focal point of survival can be viewed through weapons which will be the crux of the player's offense and defense.
+The focal point of survival can be viewed through the weapons ran, which will be the crux of offense and defense.

 The Ultra Shovel (ushov)

 The first tool here is the ushov which does 30 damage and requires no ammo - just 14 rads in order to swing.
-While the damage itself is fairly respectable, the important factor is its reload time, being over twice as fast as a normal shovel.
-At half a second per swing and paired with Long Arms, Ultra Shovel has the reach and spread to knock away most enemy bullets while keeping the player completely safe.
+While the damage itself is fairly respectable, the important factor here is its reload time.
+At only half a second per swing and paired with Long Arms, Ultra Shovel has the reach and spread to knock away most enemy projectiles while keeping the player completely safe.

 The Super Plasma Cannon (SPC)

-The other vital weapon here is the SPC, which is the weapon with the highest damage potential in the game.
-With that, of the normal weapons it also has the highest ammo cost and reload time in the game, requiring a few mutations to effectively use, most importantly being Trigger Fingers.
+The other vital tool here is the SPC, which is the weapon that has the highest damage potential in the game.
+This will be dealing the bulk amount of damage to enemies throughout the level as well as bosses, however proper usage will require Trigger Fingers as it also has the highest reload time in the game.

 Crown of Blood (CoBlood)